Hell on Earth 2006: Production

 Trey Parker and Matt Stone described the episode as being a "last minute" one; even though they had several ideas for episodes, they wanted to quickly come up with an idea for an episode that featured Halloween because the episode would be airing close to Halloween.
 The idea of having Satan throw a big party on Earth was what the episode was produced around, and it wasn't until later in the production that the idea to parody the television series My Super Sweet 16 was implemented.
 Parker and Stone chose to parody that series because they felt that it was the "most disgusting, foul show ever made", describing the people featured on it as "evil" and "horrible".
 Originally, the episode opened with the scene where the boys are in the bathroom, rather than the scene in Hell.
 Parker decided to have the scenes switched at the last minute, and felt that it was a bad idea in hindsight.

-The episode features the song "Oh Yeah" by Yello when the three killers pick up Satan's Ferrari cake, similar to the song's usage in the film Ferris Bueller's Day Off.
-Also during the party, samples from the end theme of the game Half-Life".
+The episode features the song "Oh Yeah" by Yello when the three killers pick up Satan's Ferrari cake, similar to the song's usage in the 1986 film Ferris Bueller's Day Off.
+Also during the party, samples from the end theme of the game Half-Life are played.

 The scene where Bundy, Dahmer, and Gacy kill each other while attempting to bake a new Ferrari cake was noticeably less violent in the original airing; future airings saw the original uncut scene where Dahmer stabs Bundy in the throat and Gacy smashes Dahmer's skull with a rolling pin.